MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/regex-operator.md

 ---
 # matches regex operator

-Filters a record set based on the provided regex value.
+Filters a record set based on the provided regex value with a case-sensitive search.

 For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).